 The day came.
-But we nearly missed it because May is the month of spring and hope and growth and celebration…and…transition and reality and scrambling and dread; it’s the month of wrapping it all up and preparing for educators to pass back our children smarter, better, and pockets-full-of-Treasure-Box-trinkets.
+But, of course, we nearly missed it because May is not only the month of spring and hope and growth and celebration…but also of transition and reality and scrambling and dread; it’s the month of wrapping it all up and preparing for educators to pass back our children smarter, better, and pockets-full-of-Treasure-Box-trinkets.

 While May was off and running, Mother’s Day snuck up on us.

 Mother’s Day: when Moms look forward to being doted on by the ones they raised.
-And a day where the same Moms equally panic about doting on all the other women in their life, they, too, need/want to honor. #Mom #MotherinLaw #Grandma #GreatGrandma #GrandmaInLaw #FriendsWhoAreMothers #DaughtersWhoAreMothers #FriendsWhoAreMothersInANonTraditionalSense
+And a day where the same Moms equally panic about doting on all the other women in their life, they, too, need and want to honor. #Mom #MotherinLaw #Grandma #GreatGrandma #GrandmaInLaw #FriendsWhoAreMothers #DaughtersWhoAreMothers #FriendsWhoAreMothersInANonTraditionalSense

 So it’s wonderful and holidaystressful all wrapped up with a bow.

 A day is fine and good, but wouldn’t a week be even more amazing?
 All the other big holidays have stretched beyond their appointed 24-hours.
 Mother’s Day?
 Try Mother’s Week.